What types of gun holsters we produce

 4. Shoulder Holsters

-Shoulder holsters used to be very trendy way of concealed carry.
+Shoulder holsters used to be a very trendy way of concealed carry.
 Then they were replaced by IWB holsters.
 The reason was comfort and safety as well as shorter, more effective gun draw.

 You can have your shoulder holster made from nylon or leather in a gun holster version only.
-Or the holster can have counterbalance in the form of magazine/ speedloader pocket or a section for accessories.
+Or the holster can have a counterbalance in the form of a magazine/ speedloader pocket or a section for accessories.

-Shoulder harness needs to spread the weight of the gun and magazines comfortably and it is important to adjust it right on your figure.
+The shoulder harness needs to spread the weight of the gun and magazines comfortably and it is important to adjust it right on your figure.
 All shoulder holsters have this tailoring option and they all need to be adjusted after purchase.

-5. Anklet Holsters
+5. Ankle Holsters

 6. Leg Holsters